rajan-fredrick-04/Demo-repo/README.md

 # Demo

-THis is a expiremental repostiory.
+This is a expiremental repostiory.